 I believe everyone can benefit from trying on the ‘lone traveller’ hat at some point in life.

 Many swear that travelling solo can be likened to experiencing religious enlightenment!

-Not only are you able to fully rely on your own judgements and ideas, but a lone traveller can do whatever you please all throughout your journey.
+Not only are you able to fully rely on your own judgements and ideas, but as a lone traveller, you can do whatever you please all throughout your journey.

 Next, double check the bookings, such as the taxi, the means of transportation and accommodation.

 Plan, book, and get ready for the time of your life.
 You inevitably make friends, whether you’re heading off on long term travel, a wellbeing retreat or city tours.

-Make copies of the documents
+Make copies of your documents

 Keep your valuables safe

 Another common fear when travelling alone is getting your belongings stolen.
 No one can fully relax and enjoy time swimming, for example, without letting go of the fear that a stranger will slip away with your personal possessions.